 If you need help asking for a State Hearing, we can help you.
-We can give you no-cost language services.
-Call 1-888-936-PLAN (7526) (TTY 711).
+We can give you free language services.
+Call 1-888-936-PLAN (7526), TTY 711.

-At the hearing, you will give your side.
-We will give our side.
+At the hearing, you will tell the judge why you disagree with Health Plan's decision.
+Health Plan will tell the judge how we made our decision.
 It could take up to 90 days for the judge to decide your case.
 Health Plan must follow what the judge decides.